 Name

-Address -
+Address

 Date of Birth

 Telephone Number

-Email address -
+Email Address

-Current Parish or Place of Ministry -
+Current Parish or Place of Ministry

-Position, if any, held in the Parish or Place of Ministry at the time of the alleged incident:
+Position, if any, held in the Parish or Place of Ministry at the time of the alleged

+incident:

-Details of complaint: (what occurred, where and when; and name and contact information - if available of the individual who is accused of sexual misconduct).
+Details of complaint: (what occurred, where and when; and name and contact information - if available - of the individual who is accused of sexual misconduct)

-Respondent's position, if any, in the Parish or Place of Ministry at the time of the alleged incident:
+Respondent's position, if any, in the Parish or Place of Ministry at the time of the

+alleged incident:
-I, , authorize the Diocese of Nova Scotia and Prince Edward Island to investigate my complaint in accordance with the Sexual Misconduct Policy of the Diocese of Nova Scotia and Prince Edward Island.

-I acknowledge that I have received a copy of the Sexual Misconduct Policy and that I have read it and understand it.

-I understand that a copy of my signed complaint, my statement and, as well, as any related documents I may provide to the Point Person or the Investigative Team will be provided to the Respondent and other persons as necessary for the administration of the policy.

-I understand that if I have any questions about the Sexual Misconduct Policy or my rights and responsibilities under it, I may speak with the Point Person.

-I understand that under the Policy I am not precluded from seeking independent legal advice or from seeking a remedy through the courts (criminal or civil) or other relevant civil administrative body such as a provincial Human Rights tribunal.
-I also understand that the procedures under this policy are not a substitute for those above-mentioned remedies.

-Dated at , in the province of ,
+I, , authorize the Diocese of Nova Scotia and Prince Edward Island l to investigate n ny complaint in accordance with the Sexual Misconduct Scotia and Prince Edward Island.
+0 that I have rece e read it and und ived a copy of the Diocesan Sexual Misconduct Policy derstand it. documents I m nay provide to th v signed complaint, my statement, as well as any related ne Navigator or the Investigative Team, will be provided ersons as necessary for the administration of the policy. • questions about the Sexual Misconduct Policy or my er it, I may speak with the Navigator. advice or from civil administr seeking a reme ative body such olicy I am not precluded from seeking independent legal dy through the courts (criminal or civil) or other relevant as a provincial Human Rights tribunal.
+I also understand policy are not a substitute for those above-mentioned Dated at , in the province of , on this day of Signature of th ne Complainant Witnessed by Diocesan Sexual Misconduct Navigator

-on this , 20,

-Signature of the Complainant

-Witnessed by

-Diocesan Sexual Misconduct Point Person